 We also have pages looking at idents from BBC1, BBC2, BBC3/Choice, BBC4/Knowledge, CBBC and UKTV, and regional ITV idents.
-See the bottom of the page for further menu options.
 If you want to explore the subject of television presentation in greater depth, see our links page for related sites.

-The BBC had experimented with a digital clock from October 1960, which is thought may have been used exclusively for a while instead of the channel ident, but by 1962 had reverted to this more traditional mechanical device.
+By 1962, however, the BBC had reverted to using a more traditional analogue device.
 The second version of this clock, from 1963, was closer to a true circle and now featured the sloping BBC boxes.